 Every registered student at Baker College automatically receives an Internet account.
 This account creates students' email accounts, online classroom accounts, and gives students access to some restricted areas on Baker College's website including access to many library resources.
 This account also gives students access to download some software that the College can distribute only to students.
-Finally, this account allows students to access the Student Online Links to Academic Records (SOLAR) system.
-The SOLAR system allows students to safely and privately access their own student data found on our administrative computer system.
-Students can view grades, transcript information and billing information through this system.
-For further information, visit: baker.edu and click on "Solar System" at the top of the page.
-Students may also view grades and transcript information and register for classes through my.baker.edu.
+Finally, this account allows students to access my.baker.edu where students can view grades, transcript information, billing information, and register for classes.